-A Bill of Sale is a document used to record the sale of property from one person to another.
-Like a receipt, the contract records the amount the item sold for, the contact info of the person that bought and sold it, and the date the sale occurred.
+A bill of sale is a document used to record the sale of property from one person to another.
+Like a receipt, the contract records the amount the item sold for, the contact information of the person that bought and sold it, and the date the sale occurred.
 Bill of sale forms are most commonly used when selling a motor vehicle, although they can be used for recording the sale of nearly any type of personal property.

 - New Hampshire